-Spray a 7-inch round baking pan with nonstick cooking spray.
+Spray a 7-inch round baking pan with cooking spray.
 Cut a sheet of parchment paper to fit into the bottom of the pan and spray it lightly.

 Add the eggs, one at a time, beating well after each addition.
 Beat in the vanilla.

 In a separate bowl, combine the flour, cocoa powder, baking powder, and salt; blend thoroughly with a spoon or whisk.
-Add the dry ingredients to the first mixture and beat on low speed just until blended.
+Add the dry ingredients to the butter-egg mixture and beat on low speed just until blended.

 Spread the batter in the prepared pan and cover with foil.

 Secure the Instant Pot lid and ensure the steam release valve is in the sealing position.
 Choose the pressure cook function (or manual on older models), high pressure, and set the time to 40 minutes.
 When the time is up, let the pressure release naturally for 10 minutes.
 Carefully turn the valve to venting to release the remaining steam.
-Lift the pan of brownies out, remove the foil, and set them on a rack to cool.
+Lift the pan of brownies out, remove the foil, and set the pan on a rack to cool.

 When the brownies are cool, prepare the chocolate ganache glaze.
-Place the semisweet chocolate in a bowl and set it aside.
+Place the semisweet chocolate in a bowl and set aside.
 Pour the heavy cream into a saucepan.
 Place the pan over medium heat and bring the cream to a boil.
 Pour the cream over the semisweet chocolate; stir until the chocolate has melted and the mixture is smooth.